fvaleri/strimzi-debugging/sessions/006/README.md

 ```

 Using a maintenance pod, copy all broker data from the old volumes to the new volumes.

+> [!NOTE]
-**Note that the following command may take some time, depending on the amount of data to copy.**
+> The following command may take some time, depending on the amount of data to copy.

 ```sh
 $ for pod in $KAFKA_PODS; do